ohmeta/MAGIC/README.md

 ### MAGs Folder structure

-Each MAG, stratified by prokaryotic (bacterial and archaeal, pMAGs) vs. viral ones (vMAGs)., was assigned a unique 9-digit ID.
+Each MAG was assigned a unique 9-digit ID.
 The MAGs are stored within subfolders named with the first three, middle and last three digits of their IDs.
 For example, the sequence for a pMAG numbered as “000000001” is stored in MAGIC_pMAGs/000/000/001/MAGIC_pMAG_000000001.fa.

 ### MAGIC_pMAGs

-MAGIC_pMAGs.tar.gz: This is a compressed folder including fasta format files of total of 26352 strain level bacteria/archaea metagenomics assembly genomes (pMAGs).
-Uncompress it, it looks like:
+MAGIC_pMAGs.tar.gz: This is a compressed folder including fasta format files of total of 26352 strain-level prokaryotic (bacterial pr archaeal) metagenome-assembled genomes (pMAGs).
+After uncompressing, the folder structure will appear as follows:

 ```sh
 $ tar -xzvf MAGIC_pMAGs.tar.gz